ThereAre12Months/MPL/README.md

 MPL or "My Programming Language" is a programming language created by PatattMan.
 Below you can see how the programming language works.

+You can find an online code editor for mpl at <thereare12months.github.io/MPL>.

 ## Sections
 1. [Variables](#variables)
 1.1 [Variable declaration](#variable-declaration)